Showing the 23 Articles in this Category

 Once my credit card has been successfully verified through the verification tool, will I ever trigger this restriction again?

 Once you have successfully verified your credit card through our tool you will never trigger this restriction on your account again unless you use a new unverified payment method or PayPal account to fund your Steam Wallet.

-Which payment methods will trigger this five day payment restriction?
+Which payment methods will trigger this three day payment restriction?

 Only credit cards and PayPal currently trigger this restriction.
 We recommend using another payment method to purchase Wallet funds if you do not wish to incur this restriction, especially if you are not able to verify you credit card successfully.

-Why do I keep triggering this five day payment restriction when adding funds to my Wallet?
+Why do I keep triggering this three day payment restriction when adding funds to my Wallet?

 This can happen if the credit card you are using has not been verified on your account yet.
 If you are not able to successfully verify your credit card, we recommend using another payment method to fund your wallet such as Steam Gift Cards.

-Will my credit card and/or PayPal account become 'verified' once the five day restriction ends?
+Will my credit card and/or PayPal account become 'verified' once the three day restriction ends?